Show All Answers

 If a returned item has been damaged, we will determine whether the item can be repaired or whether it must be replaced.

 If it can be repaired, a fee to cover the repair costs will be charged.
-If it needs to be replaced, we’ll charge the $10 to replace the item plus a $5 processing fee.
+If it needs to be replaced, we’ll charge the price of the item plus a $5 processing fee.

 We cannot accept purchased/used books to replace lost books.